kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 .. notes:: You must use "``/``" character to separate directories (folders), not "``\``", even in Windows.

 We will use the ``read.csv`` command to read these comma-separated values (CSV) files.
-If you look inside the <tt>website-traffic.csv</tt> file you will how the data is stored: each column is separated by a comma, and each row is a new line.
+If you look inside the ``website-traffic.csv`` file you will how the data is stored: each column is separated by a comma, and each row is a new line.

 ..  code-block:: s